k2-fsa/next-gen-kaldi-wechat/README.md

 ## Introduction

-This repo saves the manuscript for our WeChat official account.
+This repo saves the manuscript for the posts in our [WeChat](https://weixin.qq.com/) official account.

 **Caution**: It is in Chinese.

-You can scan the following QR code to follow our WeChat official account
+You can scan the following QR code to follow our official account on WeChat.

 ![](./wechat-official-account-qr-code.png)